How Safe is Your Well Water?

 Think of this as a ‘facial recognition’ search where the shape of un-targeted compounds found by the mass spectrometer are compared to those in the library.

 To be perfectly honest, we very rarely find any non-targeted compounds that warrant a search.
-That’s why we DO NOT add any of these ‘ghost’ parameters to our total parameter count of 175.
+That’s why we DO NOT add any of these ‘ghost’ parameters to our total parameter count.

 If you decide you do not want to have your water tested and wish to return the test kit, unopened, within the first 30 days of ordering the test kit, we will refund your purchase price, less a 10% restocking fee.